Zamiell/isaac-faq/README.md

 ## How do I modify the Devil Room / Angel Room chances?

 There is no built-in way to do this, so you will have to get inventive.
 For the most control, you can delete all vanilla Devil/Angel doors and completely re-implement the system from scratch.
 Otherwise, you can temporarily give items to the player such as Goat Head or Rosary Bead, or use things like the [Level.SetRedHeartDamage()](https://wofsauge.github.io/IsaacDocs/rep/Level.html#setredheartdamage) method.
+You also might want to use the [LevelStateFlags](https://wofsauge.github.io/IsaacDocs/rep/enums/LevelStateFlag.html).

 <br />